 Equity, diversity, and inclusion have become focal points across the educational landscape, ranging from K-12 education to post-secondary education to faculty hiring/development/retention spaces.
 STEM education is included in this conversation, as many STEM educational programs may not fully attend to equity, diversity, and inclusion principles.
 The goal of our North Carolina PKAL Regional Network event is to focus on these principles from a faculty-to-student perspective and a faculty-to-faculty perspective.
 The objective of the morning workshop is to discuss topics relative to motivating underrepresented undergraduate and graduate students to stay in STEM disciplines, whereas the afternoon workshop will focus on the recruitment, development, and retention of a diverse faculty working in STEM education.

 Motivating factors for underrepresented students to stay in STEM disciplines

-Dr. Henderson is an Instructional Assistant Professor at the University of Houston in the Cullen College of Engineering where he is a part of the first-year engineering experience team.
+Dr. Henderson is an Instructional Associate Professor at the University of Houston in the Cullen College of Engineering where he is a part of the first-year engineering experience team.
 He was recently appointed by the Dean of the College as the Director of the Program for Mastery in Engineering Studies (PROMES), a program aimed at increasing engineering student achievement, engagement, and graduation rates.
 His research interests are in engineering identity formation and persistence among underrepresented students, especially African American males.

 Equity, diversity, and inclusion considerations among STEM faculty